sppunderreview/PSSO/README.md

 These method folders have scripts to extract features and embeds from samples.

 Each subdirectory contains three significant scripts:
-1. `Run.py`: This script reproduces clone searches using precomputed embeddings in folders like `NORMAL_EMBEDS_2`.
+1. `Run.py`: This script reproduces clone searches using precomputed features stored in folders like `NORMAL_EMBEDS_2`.
 2. `Read.py`: It converts the results into a readable output.
 3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.